 For substantially all of the counterparty credit risk arising from OTC derivatives, exchange-traded derivatives and securities financing transactions, the firm uses internal models to calculate the distribution of exposure upon which the EAD calculation is based, in accordance with the IMM.
 The models estimate Expected Exposures (EE) at various points in the future using risk factor simulations.
+As defined in the Capital Framework, EE is the expected value of the probability distribution of non-negative credit risk exposures to a counterparty at any specified future date before the maturity date of the longest term transaction in a netting set.
 The model parameters are derived from historical and implied market data using the most recent three-year period, as well as a stressed three-year period.
 The models also estimate the Effective Expected Positive Exposure (EEPE) over the first year of the portfolio, which is the time-weighted average of non-declining positive credit exposure over the EE simulation.
 In accordance with the Advanced Capital Rules, the firm calculates two EEPEs: one based on stressed conditions and one based on unstressed conditions.
 For the stressed EEPE calculation, the model is re-calibrated using historical market parameters from a period of stress as identified by elevated credit spreads for the firm's counterparties.
 Both stressed and unstressed EAD are calculated by multiplying the EEPE by a standard regulatory factor of 1.4.
 The firm's RWAs calculated in accordance with the IMM are the greater of the RWAs based on the stressed or unstressed EEPE.

 The firm's implementation of the IMM incorporates the impact of netting and collateral into calculations of exposure.
-The EAD detailed in Table 5 below represents the exposures used in computing capital requirements and is not directly comparable to amounts presented in the firm's consolidated balance sheets (unaudited) in the Quarterly Report on Form 10-Q, due to differences in measurement methodology, counterparty netting and collateral offsets used.
+The EAD detailed in Table 5 below represents the exposures used in computing capital requirements and is not directly comparable to amounts presented in the firm's consolidated balance sheets in the 2021 Form 10-K, due to differences in measurement methodology, counterparty netting and collateral offsets used.